Eugene Mirman: Early life

-Mirman was born Evgeniy Borisovich Mirman (Евгений Борисович Мирман) on July 24, 1974, in Moscow, Russia, when the country was part of the Soviet Union, to Boris Mirman, Jewish Latvian, and Marina, Jewish Russian.
+Mirman was born Evgeniy Borisovich Mirman (Евгений Борисович Мирман) on July 24, 1974, in Moscow, Russia, when the country was part of the Soviet Union, to Boris Mirman, a Latvian Jew, and Marina, a Russian Jew.
 His father was a civil engineer.
 His family immigrated to the United States when he was four years old, and settled in Lexington, Massachusetts, where Mirman attended William Diamond Middle School and Lexington High School.
 After arriving in the United States, his name was anglicized, his first name being changed to its English form, Eugene, and his patronymic Borisovich being shortened to simply Boris.

 Mirman is a graduate of Hampshire College in Western Massachusetts.
 As part of the college's "design your own major" program, Mirman graduated with a Bachelor of Arts in comedy, with a one-hour routine as his thesis.
 He returned to his high school to deliver its 2009 commencement address.
 He returned to Hampshire to deliver the 2012 commencement speech as well.